racmeh/AngularJS-Game/README.md

 # angular-js
-An innovative game made with angular js
+An logical game made with angular js